Nervosys/Botnix/docs/stdenv/stdenv.chapter.md

 addEnvHooks "$hostOffset" myBashFunction
 ```

-The *existence* of setups hooks has long been documented and packages inside Nixpkgs are free to use this mechanism.
-Other packages, however, should not rely on these mechanisms not changing between Nixpkgs versions.
+The *existence* of setups hooks has long been documented and packages inside Botpkgs are free to use this mechanism.
+Other packages, however, should not rely on these mechanisms not changing between Botpkgs versions.
 Because of the existing issues with this system, there’s little benefit from mandating it be stable for any period of time.

-First, let’s cover some setup hooks that are part of Nixpkgs default `stdenv`.
+First, let’s cover some setup hooks that are part of Botpkgs default `stdenv`.
 This means that they are run for every package built using `stdenv.mkDerivation` or when using a custom builder that has `source $stdenv/setup`.
 Some of these are platform specific, so they may run on Linux but not Darwin or vice-versa.

 ### `move-docs.sh` {#move-docs.sh}